 In order to correctly calculate the drug dosage required to immobilize a particular animal, the worker must know three factors.

-3. Concentration of the drug used.
+- 3. Concentration of the drug used.
 The concentration (solution strength) of the drug is listed on the label of the vial, on the package, and in the package insert.
 It is given as mg/ml (milligram of drug per milliliter of liquid volume).
-To minimize the drug volume, and consequent size of the dart, the highest available concentration of a given drug should be used.
+To minimize the drug volume, and consequent size of the RDD Device, the highest available concentration of a given drug should be used.

 For all practical purposes, 1.0 ml (milliliter) is equal to 1.0 cc (cubic centimeter) of liquid volume.
 On the basis of these three factors, the drug dosage is calculated as follows: